 - Minimum Deposit Required: N/A

-- Have an existing Amazon Prime membership
+- You have an existing Amazon Prime membership

 Amazon Prime Rewards Visa Signature Card Review